 The experimental work is based on a test platform composed of an engine test bench, a battery test facility and fuel cell test equipments in collaboration with the FCLAB federation in Belfort.
 The numerical models are developed around a simulation platform: VEHLIB.

 Since 2013, JRT GEST (Joint Research Team Energy Management and Storage in Transport) has been set up with the Ampère UMR CNRS 5005 laboratory in Lyon.
 The result of past collaborations, this JRT facilitates the synergy of the many joint projects on these themes.
-Research activities are also carried out in networks and research groups such as MEGEVH or SEEDS.

 Multi-criteria management of energy flows in conventional and innovative vehicles (electric, hybrid, fuel cells, etc.) taking into account, in addition to the energy criterion, pollutant emissions and the service life of critical components.